-THE REPUBLIC OF KOREA
+REPUBLIC OF KOREA

-The Republic of Korea (ROK) has performed strongly in implementing R2P.
+The Republic of Korea (ROK or South Korea) has performed strongly in implementing R2P.

 The ROK performs strongest in terms of the implementation of existing international legal instruments, domestic implementation, and support for multilateral endeavours.
-It was the first East Asian state to appoint a national R2P focal point, has ratified ten, and signed one, of the twelve key international legal instruments considered most relevant to R2P, ensures equal access to judicial institutions ,and has very strong domestic laws protecting human rights, eliminating discrimination and protecting vulnerable segments of society (particularly in relation to sexual and gender-based violence).
-Its robust and diverse civil society is amongst the most vibrant in the region, successive government shave ensured fair and equal access to judicial institutions, and civilian authorities maintain effective control over the security sector.
+It was the first East Asian state to appoint a national R2P Focal Point, has ratified all twelve key international legal instruments considered most relevant to R2P, ensures equal access to judicial institutions and has very strong domestic laws protecting human rights, eliminating discrimination, and protecting vulnerable segments of society (particularly in relation to sexual and genderbased violence).
+Its robust and diverse civil society is amongst the most vibrant in the region, successive government have ensured fair and equal access to judicial institutions, and civilian authorities maintain effective control over the security sector.

 The ROK is amongst the strongest performers on the international dimensions of R2P as well, though many of its programs (for example refugee resettlement) are focused almost exclusively on problems associated with North Korea.
 Indeed, the ROK has highly restrictive asylum policies and in 2018 it refused to grant refugee status to 500 Yemenis seeking sanctuary from atrocity crimes in their own country.
-It has participated in and delivered official statements at all the UN General Assembly dialogues and debates on R2P, and is one of the few Asian states that are members of the

-Group of Friends of R2P.
+It has participated in and delivered official statements at all the UN General Assembly dialogues and debates on R2P and is one of the few Asian states that are members of the Group of Friends of R2P.
 It hosted the 2017 meeting of the R2P Focal Points Network.
 Additionally, the ROK has actively sought to further the R2P agenda at the United Nations.
-During its tenure as a member of the Security Council (2013-14) it chaired a High-Level Debate on the protection of civilians in armed conflict, cosponsored Resolution S/RES/2150 on 'Threats to International Peace and Security - Prevention of Genocide'.
-Lastly, the ROK has been a key actor in supporting human protection in the Democratic People's Republic of Korea (DPRK - North Korea) - e.g. hosting the Seoul office of the OHCHR, which focuses on the human rights situation in the DPRK - and has also invested in promoting multilateral cooperation, trust and peace in Northeast Asia through the Northeast Asia Peace and Cooperation Initiative (NAPCI).
+During its tenure as a member of the Security Council (2013-14) it chaired a High-Level Debate on the protection of civilians in armed conflict and cosponsored Resolution S/RES/2150 on 'Threats to International Peace and Security prevention of genocide'.
+Lastly, the ROK has been a key actor in supporting human protection in North Korea, for example hosting the Seoul office of the OHCHR, which focuses on the human rights situation under the Kim regime.
+It has also invested in promoting multilateral cooperation, trust and peace in Northeast Asia through the Northeast Asia Peace and Cooperation Initiative (NAPCI).

-Despite the resource constraints placed on South Korea due to the ongoing military tensions with the DPRK, the ROK has made small but important contributions to United Nations Peacekeeping operations that have a protection of civilian mandate , and has been a generous financial contributor to UN peacekeeping.
+Despite the resource constraints placed on the ROK due to the ongoing military tensions with the DPRK, the country has made small but important contributions to United Nations Peacekeeping operations that have a protection of civilians mandate and has been a generous financial contributor to UN peacekeeping.
 The Korea International Cooperation Agency conducts training programs for various human rights issues, including capacity building for diplomats with a special emphasis on R2P.
 However, whilst the state has good national provisions for peacekeeping training, there is limited explicit engagement with atrocity prevention and the ROK is not yet a signatory to the Kigali Principles.